numerai/hello-numerai/README.md

-# Numerai Example Repo
+# Numerai Example Notebook

-Welcome to the Numerai!

-## Setup
+Welcome to the [Numerai](https://numer.ai/) data science tournament!
+If you are just getting started, this notebook is for you.

+In this notebook we will go through
+1. The Dataset: how to download it and understanding its basic structure
+2. Modelling: how to train our first model and evaluate its performance
+3. Submissions: how to upload our first model and start competing in the tournament

+## Open on Google Collab (recommended)

+Open

+## Optional setup for local development

 ```
 # Create a new virtual environment